Updated for Winter 2022/2023

 Big Bear Mountain Resort

-Two resorts in one: Snow Summit and Bear Mountain both offer skiing, snowboarding, and tons of snow play in the Winters, not to mention hiking, biking, and golfing in the Summers.
+This attraction is actually two resorts in one: Snow Summit and Bear Mountain, which both offer skiing, snowboarding, and tons of snow play in the winter, not to mention hiking, biking, and golfing in the summer.

 Big Bear Snow Play